After all the filter and editing madness and photo overproduction of our times I decided it’s time to give analog photography another chance.

 Back to my main focus – fashion.
 Honest fashion is finally arriving in the high end segment.
 Labels like Eckhaus Latta from New York, Gmbh from Berlin, Vyner Articles from London and of course Phipps from San Francisco are into recycling and organic fabrics, but also deadstock fabrics, and assemble locally and fair.

 I waited for years to finally get my hands on interesting sustainable fashion design and it seems that now is the time where something really happens and shifts in the market.
+Who would have thought a recycled jacket store would exist even ten years ago?
+The move towards sustainable fashion has been remarkable and very quick.
 You will for sure see more of those designs on this blog in the future.
 And the analog photos to top it all off!

 Location: 1050, Vienna – Austria